vanmeegen/game-of-life-vue/README.md

 Goals
 -----

-- measure react performance with different approaches to component updates using the Game of Life Game
+- compare Vue performance and implementation issues to different variants of React Updates using the Game of Life Game
 - for a summary of the results see [game-of-life](https://github.com/vanmeegen/game-of-life)

 Running
 -------